Print friendly version

 Gangliosidosis (GM2) type 1, also known as Tay-Sachs disease, is a rare inherited disorder that causes progressive destruction of nerve cells in the brain and spinal cord.
 Tay-Sachs is caused by the absence of a vital enzyme called hexosaminidase-A (Hex-A).
 Without Hex-A, a fatty substance, or lipid, called GM2 ganglioside accumulates abnormally in cells, especially in the nerve cells of the brain.
 This ongoing accumulation causes progressive damage to the cells.

 - Genetics Home Reference (GHR) contains information on Tay Sachs disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

 - The American Society of Gene & Cell Therapy provides information on the treatment of lysosomal storage diseases.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

 - The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Tay Sachs disease.
 Click on the link to go to OMIM and review these resources.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Tay Sachs disease.
 Click on the link to view a sample search on this topic.